buyekeobare/sorting_algorithms/README.md

 And many more.

-For our tasks, we will focus on Bubble Sort, Insertion Sort, and Quick Sort.
-Lets learn more about them.
+## Project tasks

+For this project we will focus on some of the sorting algorithms as outlined below:

+### Mandatory tasks:

+- Bubble Sort
+- Insertion Sort
+- Selection Sort
+- Quick Sort

+### Advanced tasks:

+- Merge Sort
+- Counting Sort
+- Cocktail Sort
+- Shell Sort
+- Heap Sort
+- Radix Sort
+- Bitonic Sort

+Lets explore the mandatory tasks

 ## Bubble Sort